hughobrien/psu-constitution/README.md

 ## Article 15: Amendments

-1. Alterations to the articles of this constitution must be decided at an Annual General Meeting or an Extra-ordinary General Meeting.
+1. Alterations to the Articles of this constitution must be decided at an Annual General Meeting or an Extra-ordinary General Meeting.

 2. Approval of two thirds of members present and voting at an AGM or EGM is required for Change.